noobshow/terms/nab/nabterms_au.md

 This addendum to the [Stripe Services Agreement](/legal) constitutes a legal agreement (referred to below as the &quot;Terms&quot;) between you, Stripe, and NAB Australia Bank Limited (&quot;NAB&quot;).

 These Terms provide additional terms applicable to the Payment Services provided under the Stripe Services Agreement. **You must accept all of the terms and conditions of these Terms to use the Payment Services provided by Stripe via NAB.
 To the extent applicable to you, these Terms also govern the use of the FX Payment Service that is provided directly by NAB.**

-When your customer pays you through Stripe, he or she has the option of paying you through a funding source offered on the Stripe website including a Card Scheme funded payment.
+When your customer pays you by using the Payment Services, he or she has the option of paying you through a funding source offered on the Stripe website including a Card Scheme funded payment.
 Since you may be the recipient of a Card Scheme funded payment, you are required to enter into a direct contractual relationship with a bank that is a member of the Card Schemes.
 However, by using the Payment Services, you are not establishing a depository or other account with NAB.
 NAB is not responsible for the provision of any services by Stripe or your use of the services for your business.
 NAB is also not responsible for providing customer service to you to resolve any issues you may have related to your use of the Payment Services.
 You are solely responsible for providing support to your customers for all issues related to your products and services.

 ### 1. Definitions

 1.1        Unless the contrary intention appears, the following words have these meanings in these Terms.
-Any terms used but not defined in these Terms will have the meaning provided in the Stripe Services Agreement:
+Any terms used but not defined in these Terms will have the meaning provided in the Stripe Services Agreement.

 **Banking Day** means a day on which banks are open for general banking business in Melbourne Australia except for Saturdays, Sundays and National Public Holidays in Australia.